National Industrial Relations Court: History

+Composition and powers

 Its first and only President was John Donaldson, supported by John Brightman (both High Court judges who later became Law Lords) and Lord Thomson, a judge of the Scottish Court of Session.
 The court also had nine appointed lay members, and one of the three judges sat with a lay panel.
 The court hearings were in public, but its procedure was relatively informal, with neither the judge nor barristers wearing wigs or gowns.

-The NIRC was controversial throughout its short life.
-Donaldson, the president of the court, was known to have Conservative leanings, having stood as a Parliamentary candidate for the Conservative party and, indeed, having contributed to the drafting of the Industrial Relations Act.
-Many cases were decided against the trades unions, although the unions had a policy of not co-operating with, and in many cases ignoring, the court.
-In July 1972, a dispute involving the dock workers union led to five shop stewards being imprisoned in Pentonville Prison for contempt of court.
-Unofficial strike action in support of the Pentonville Five created a national crisis, only averted when the Official Solicitor (advised by John Vinelott, later a High Court judge) appealed the arrests to the Court of Appeal, who ordered their release.
-A dispute involving the Amalgamated Union of Engineering Workers also led to a finding of contempt of court, a substantial fine, and an order for the sequestration of the assets of the union (although the fine was ultimately paid anonymously).

-The NIRC was abolished by the Trade Union and Labour Relations Act 1974 soon after the Labour government of Harold Wilson came to power in 1974.
+Unusually, the court's jurisdiction extended throughout the UK, making no distinction between England and Wales or Scotland.
+The NIRC could also sit anywhere in Great Britain although cases were almost always held in the court's rooms on Chancery Lane, London or at its Scotland branch which was initially in Edinburgh and then in Glasgow from mid-1972.
+There was only one exception to this: Powell Duffryn v House and others, which was heard in Cardiff in December 1972.

+It was empowered to grant injunctions as necessary to prevent injurious strikes and to settle a variety of labour disputes.
+It also heard appeals from the industrial tribunals.

+When negotiations between unions and employers had failed, the government could apply to the court for a 'cooling off period' where the court ordered any industrial action to be deferred for up to 60 days.
+The court could order a secret ballot to be held in cases industrial action where there was risk of serious public disorder, where there was doubt as to the level of support for strikes, or where disputes were seen as a threat to the national economy, health or security.

+Notable cases

+Norton Tool Co Ltd v Tewson

 One of the leading legal decisions of the NIRC was Norton Tool Co Ltd v Tewson [1972] ICR, in which Donaldson J ruled that damages for wrongful dismissal only extended to financial loss, and that compensation was not available for non-pecuniary losses, such as injury to pride or feelings.
 This position was doubted by Lord Hoffmann in Johnson v Unisys Ltd [2003] 1 AC 518, but upheld in Dunnachie v Kingston-upon-Hull City Council [2004] UKHL 36.